checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 - [playwright.dev](https://playwright.dev/) is the official API documentation site for the Playwright framework.
 - [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) is a great GitHub repo full of Playwright-related libraries, tips and resources.
+- Learn more about [resource limitations](/docs/runtimes/specs/#resource-limitations) for Multistep checks.